Welcome

 Use the Active Voice

 State clearly who must do what.
-E.g., "The Tenant must pay rent," not "Rent must be paid."
+E.g., "The Tenant must pay the Rent," not "Rent must be paid."
+The passive voice hides the "doer" and can produce unhelpful ambiguity around who must act.

 Avoid Double Meanings with Connectors